stevector/timeperiod/README.txt

 inputing days, hours, minutes and seconds.
 Each unit can be enabled separately and the maximum value and step size can be configured.

+UPDATE May 15, 2017 - It is recommended that you use the [8.x-2.x](https://github.com/r0nn1ef/timeperiod/tree/8.x-2.x) branch of this module.

 Usage

  * Enable the module.